klebermagno/training-data-analyst/README.md

 ### SRE
 SRE is the management of availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning regarding the software development process.
 GCP has a set of tools called APPLICATION PERFORMANCE MANAGEMENT: Stackdriver Trace, Stackdriver Debugger, and Stackdriver Profiles.

+### Filestore

+### Big Table
+NoSQL  wide-column database optimized for heavy reads and writes.
+On the other hand,

+### Big Query
+ BigQuery is an enterprise data warehouse for large amounts of relational structured data